zmdominguez/zmdominguez.github.io/_posts/2021-09-13-debugging-accessibility.md

     <a href="https://imgur.com/AjZ6aIk"><img src="https://i.imgur.com/AjZ6aIk.png" title="Partial screenshot with highlight" width="320" /></a>
     <small>Double-tapping will bring the user to the edit store or delivery address screen</small>
 </center>
 Talkback will announce "Double-tap to change" instead of the default "Double-tap to activate".
 The former gives the user more context about what is expected to happen when they interact with the element.
-Come to think of it, that's a good idea for our next a11y post! :ok_hand:
+Come to think of it, that's a good idea for our next a11y post!
+See you then! :ok_hand: